learn-co-curriculum/css-fonts/README.md

 `font-family: Arial, Helvetica, san-serif`

-Font families are separated by commas allowing us fallback solutionns.
-If the first font to the left doesn't load the next one to the right will.
+Font families are separated by commas allowing us fallback solutions.
+If the first font to the left doesn't load, the browser will try the next font to the right until a font loads or the browser falls back to a default font.

 `font-size: 100% | 1em | 12pt | 16px`